sourcebots/docs/content/api/vision.md

 title: Vision
 ---

-The main way your robot will sense the outside world is through the webcam which is used to read the AprilTag markers.
+The main way your robot will sense the outside world is through the webcam.

 {{% notice info %}}
 Throught this page it is assumed you have a `Robot` object deined as `r`